 Her unique aesthetic folded the baroque vision into a subvertly modern diorama.
 Michelle's passion for "tableau vivant," French for "living picture" and an art form defined by carefully posed actors, props, and scenery, was vital in presenting rich allegorical imagery.
 Together with this approach, we developed a more personal and innovative artistic language.

 Planned before a spike in COVID-19 cases, a talented crew came together in San Francisco of wardrobe, set, prop, hair, and makeup artists.
 Over two days, 26 people built and transported sets to paint the portraits and were subject to rapid tests and masks while aided by air filters and humidifiers, serving as a case study in contingency planning in the era of COVID-19.
 A scrappy work ethic and can-do attitude were a highlight of making something we can be proud of.

 Inclusion and Diversity

 Our mission is to use our platform to celebrate humanity’s myriad differences.
 We rely on a data-driven approach to understand the world, but we also know that data alone will never be sufficient.
 It's the starting point from which we imagine a more diverse, equitable, and inclusive future.

 Cross-legged in an austere room, sits a Metazen.
 In their lap is a keyboard; on their head, VR goggles pushed up.
 They stare directly at the viewer as if we, the audience, are on a screen.
 The pose feels like a diplomatic greeting from another world.
 A hooded sweater flows around them.
 A plate with some simple foods sits to their right, the science-fiction novel "Snow Crash" peeks out.

-Night & day are irrelevant.
+Night and day are irrelevant.
 Food, drink, and clothing are only threads to the physical world required to maintain a connection to the digital one.
 The Metazen is not interested in the metaverse for the reasons we assume.
 Building connections or games are tertiary.
 Is it pioneering the unknown or deeply needed escapism?
 Either way, it's not friends they seek.